MauleshRaval/swagger-petstore-js/docs/PetApi.md

 var api = new SwaggerPetstore.PetApi()

-var petId = "petId_example"; // [String] ID of pet that needs to be updated
+var petId = "petId_example"; // {String} ID of pet that needs to be updated

 var opts = {
-  'name': "name_example", // [String] Updated name of the pet 'status': "status_example" // [String] Updated status of the pet };
+  'name': "name_example", // {String} Updated name of the pet 'status': "status_example" // {String} Updated status of the pet };

 var callback = function(error, data, response) {